Cancel the Debt

 We are calling on banks and speculators to cancel debts as it is not right that in the middle of a pandemic countries have to choose between saving lives and repaying debts.
 While some government lenders have suspended some debt, private lenders have so far not cancelled any of the debt owed to them.

-We know that BlackRock, HSBC, JP Morgan and UBS own significant amounts of debt, but there is no definitive list of who all the debt is owed to.
+We know that private lenders such as BlackRock, HSBC, JP Morgan and UBS own significant amounts of debt, but there is no definitive list of who all the debt is owed to.
 We have written to each of the companies listed asking for details of how much debt they own of countries eligible for the G20 debt initiatives, but none of them have been willing to answer this question.

 Which countries need debt relief?